AndreMikulec/base/readme.md

 ### Major version of Inno Setup is explicitly chosen

-Configuration is in the files: appveyor.yml, MkRules.local.in, and build.bat.
+Configuration is in the files: appveyor.yml, MkRules.local.in.40, MkRules.local.in, and build.bat.

 From rwinlib/base (May 5, 2019), see this commit.
 This commit was never applied to AndreMikulec/base. https://github.com/rwinlib/base/commit/8e4eeb2e44bf23764ffdf11e1366f01140829179

-### Rtools version is explicitly chosen
+### Rtools version may be explicitly chosen

 The OPB version of R for windows only chooses to build on the default Rtools version.
 Multiple(or different) Rtools %RTOOLS_VERSION% versions are chosen.